criswr/criswr/README.md

 # I’m @criswr
 - 👀 I’m interested in web and mobile development
-- 💪 I'm strong in JavaScript and Django (Python)
+- 💪 I'm strong in JavaScript and React JS
-- 🌱 I’m currently learning React JS and React Native
+- 🌱 I've also build projects in React Native and Python -> Django
+- 🔨 I’m currently developing a personal poroject
 - 📫 Reach me at cristian@locu.cl or [linkedin.com/in/criswr](https://www.linkedin.com/in/criswr/)